 Score every frame, keep only the good ones.

-A Python pipeline that walks a video frame-by-frame, scores each one with a no-reference image-quality model, persists every score to SQLite, then exports the highest-quality and most representative stills with FFmpeg.
-CUDA-aware inference does the heavy lifting; a hardened export path makes sure the right frames actually land on disk, with traceable filenames.
+A Python 3.12 pipeline that walks a video frame-by-frame, scores each one with a no-reference image-quality model, persists every score to SQLite, then exports the highest-quality and most representative stills with FFmpeg.
+It is built like a real media tool, not a notebook: PyAV/OpenCV decode paths, MediaInfo/ffprobe/ExifTool metadata, CUDA-aware PyTorch inference, WAL-backed ranking tables, disk-space preflights, EXIF/color handling, and regression tests around the brittle edges.

 A video has thousands of frames.
 You want the handful worth keeping.